digiltd/oh-rtd-test/Hardware-FAQ.md

 This page summarizes helpful information on how to get openHAB working on specific hardware.
 Users are very welcome to provide tips&tricks here, e.g. on JVM experiences, embedded systems etc.

-Please note: This page is NOT about home automation hardware - we expect that you either already have hardware or consult other websites for such questions; there are simply far too many different options you could possibly consider.
+Please note: This page is NOT about home automation hardware (sensors, switches, etc) - consult other websites for such questions.
 For what systems openHAB can connect to, please see the list of [available bindings](Bindings).

 ## General Hardware Requirements

 The openHAB Runtime is almost 100% pure Java, so all it requires is a JVM (>=1.6).
 So expect it to run on Windows, Mac and Linux likewise.
-As JavaSE exists also for ARM platforms, you are not even constrained on x86 hardware.
+As JavaSE exists also for ARM platforms, you are not constrained to x86 hardware.

 Please note that openHAB has not (yet) been optimized for low-end embedded devices such as the Raspberry Pi.
 Still, if you are interested in using it on such hardware, you will find some tipps and tricks in the next sections.